Notice. Understand. Respond.

-Please plan at least two months in advance to allow ample time for scheduling, planning, roster submission and participant pre-course work completion.
 For more information or to inquire about scheduling, please contact certified Mental Health First Aid instructor, Danielle Casioppo, at danielle.casioppo@yale.edu.

-If a department or group is interested in learning more about MHFA, a one-hour How to Help: Tips from Mental Health First Aid session can be scheduled by request or register for an upcoming session on the calendar.
+If a department is interested in learning more about MHFA, a one-hour How to Help: Tips from Mental Health First Aid session can be scheduled by request or register for an upcoming session on the calendar.

 - “I am now more confident in talking to those in distress and also realized the importance of self-care.”